OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zeptoken.md

 - Removing an EVM package from the registry.

 ## ZEP token private beta

+ZEP is an ERC20 token, controlled by a [TPL](https://github.com/TPL-protocol) (Transaction Permission Layer) jurisdiction.
+This allows regional jurisdictions to control which addresses can hold or exchange ZEP using KYC, or whatever other validation process are found to be adequate for the region.

 Zeppelin is currently distributing mainnet ZEP to projects interested in adopting ZeppelinOS.
 This is not a sale, but beta testing for the aforementioned token dynamics.
 To apply to the private beta distribution, please submit your project's details in the [ZEP Token's private beta submission form](https://google.com)(TODO add link).